japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceV2Strategy.md

 ==== [[apply-WriteToDataSourceV2]] WriteToDataSourceV2 Logical Operator

-For a <<spark-sql-LogicalPlan-WriteToDataSourceV2.adoc#, WriteToDataSourceV2>> logical operator, `apply` simply creates a <<spark-sql-SparkPlan-WriteToDataSourceV2Exec.adoc#, WriteToDataSourceV2Exec>> physical operator.
+For a <<spark-sql-LogicalPlan-WriteToDataSourceV2.md#, WriteToDataSourceV2>> logical operator, `apply` simply creates a <<spark-sql-SparkPlan-WriteToDataSourceV2Exec.md#, WriteToDataSourceV2Exec>> physical operator.

 ==== [[apply-AppendData]] AppendData Logical Operator

-For a <<spark-sql-LogicalPlan-AppendData.adoc#, AppendData>> logical operator with a <<spark-sql-LogicalPlan-DataSourceV2Relation.adoc#, DataSourceV2Relation>>, `apply` requests the <<spark-sql-LogicalPlan-AppendData.adoc#table, DataSourceV2Relation>> to <<spark-sql-LogicalPlan-DataSourceV2Relation.adoc#newWriter, create a DataSourceWriter>> that is used to create a <<spark-sql-SparkPlan-WriteToDataSourceV2Exec.adoc#, WriteToDataSourceV2Exec>> physical operator.
+For a <<spark-sql-LogicalPlan-AppendData.md#, AppendData>> logical operator with a <<spark-sql-LogicalPlan-DataSourceV2Relation.md#, DataSourceV2Relation>>, `apply` requests the <<spark-sql-LogicalPlan-AppendData.md#table, DataSourceV2Relation>> to <<spark-sql-LogicalPlan-DataSourceV2Relation.md#newWriter, create a DataSourceWriter>> that is used to create a <<spark-sql-SparkPlan-WriteToDataSourceV2Exec.md#, WriteToDataSourceV2Exec>> physical operator.

 ==== [[apply-WriteToContinuousDataSource]] WriteToContinuousDataSource Logical Operator